demessiee/node-express-intro/Unit-2B.md

 ```

-Now, lets try updating one of our documents, we can do so by specifing the object _id:
+Now, let's try updating one of our documents, we can do so by specifing the object _id:

 ```
 > db.items.update(